-SCADA: ONE Gas has in place a SCADA system in compliance with sections 1, 4, 8, 9, 11.1 and 11.3 of API RP 1165.
-The One Gas SCADA system consists of a primary and backup SCADA server to control and monitor pipelines and facilities.
+SCADA: ONE Gas a SCADA system in place in compliance with sections 1, 4, 8, 9, 11.1 and 11.3 of API RP-1165.
+The ONE Gas SCADA system consists of a primary and backup SCADA server to control and monitor pipelines and facilities.
 The SCADA system is our link between the control room and the field equipment.
 Normal operations use the primary server with automatic failover to the backup server.